Al-Nusra Front: Relations with other Syrian rebels in 2012

-Attacks by Nusra (2012–2013)
+Attacks by al-Nusra (2012–2013)

-The 6 January 2012 al-Midan bombing was claimed by al-Nusra, in a video seen by AFP on 29 February 2012.
-It was allegedly carried out by Abu al-Baraa al-Shami.
+The 6 January 2012 Al-Midan bombing was claimed by Al-Nusra, in a video seen by AFP on 29 February 2012.
+It was allegedly carried out by Abu Al-Baraa Al-Shami.
 Footage of the destruction caused by the blast was released on a jihadist forum.

-An al-Nusra-affiliated group announced the formation of the "Free Ones of the Levant Battalions", in a YouTube video statement that was released on 23 January 2012.
+An Al-Nusra-affiliated group announced the formation of the "Free Ones of the Levant Battalions", in a YouTube video statement that was released on 23 January 2012.
 In the statement, the group claimed that it attacked the headquarters of security in Idlib province.
 "To all the free people of Syria, we announce the formation of the Free Ones of the Levant Battalions," the statement said, according to a translation obtained by The Long War Journal.
 "We promise Allah, and then we promise you, that we will be a firm shield and a striking hand to repel the attacks of this criminal Al Assad army with all the might we can muster.
-We promise to protect the lives of civilians and their possessions from security and the Shabiha [pro-government] militia.
+We promise to protect the lives of civilians and their possessions from the security and Shabiha militias.
 We are a people who will either gain victory or die."

-The March 2012 Damascus bombings were claimed by Nusra.
+The March 2012 Damascus bombings were claimed by Al-Nusra.

-The 10 May 2012 Damascus bombings were allegedly claimed by al-Nusra Front in an Internet video; however, on 15 May 2012, someone claiming to be a spokesman for the group denied that the organisation was responsible for the attack, saying that it would only release information through jihadist forums.
+The 10 May 2012 Damascus bombings were allegedly claimed by Al-Nusra Front in an Internet video; however, on 15 May 2012, someone claiming to be a spokesman for the group denied that the organisation was responsible for the attack, saying that it would only release information through jihadist forums.